 (c) A mediator's certification may be revoked or not renewed at any time if it is shown to the satisfaction of the Commission that a mediator no longer meets the qualifications set out in this rule or has not faithfully observed these rules or those of any judicial district in which he or she has served as a mediator.
 Any person who is or has been disqualified by a professional licensing authority of any state for misconduct shall be ineligible for certification under this rule.
 No application for certification renewal shall be denied on the ground that the mediator's training and experience does not satisfy a training and experience requirement promulgated after the date of the mediator's original certification.

 Comment to Rule 8(a)(3).
-Commission staff has discretion to waive the requirements set out in Rule 8(a)(3) if an applicant can demonstrate sufficient familiarity with North Carolina legal terminology, court structure, and civil procedure.
+Commission demonstrate sufficient familiarity with North staff has discretion to waive the requirements set out in Rule 8(a)(3) if an applicant can civil procedure.